Hey Friends!

 - abdominal distention

+Typically the Rome IV Diagnostic Criteria is used in diagnosing IBS.
 We know that those who suffer from IBS have every area of their life affected.
-Although it is often assumed their symptoms will normalize I have worked with clients, who have suffered with them for more than 20 years.
+Although it is often assumed their symptoms will normalize, I have worked with clients who have suffered from them for more than 20 years.
 It is common for patients to develop depression, anxiety, exaggerated stress reactions, and difficulties coping.
 Often this stress can further exacerbate the symptoms they are having.

-The current theory is that the body has lost “oral tolerance” and the immune system is experiencing an exaggerated response to normally benign foods.
+The current theory is that the body has lost “oral tolerance,” and the immune system is experiencing an exaggerated response to normally benign foods.
 Why this happens, we aren’t sure.
-Regardless the body produces inflammatory cell mediators such as: histamines, prostaglandins, leukotrienes, cytokines and others.
+Regardless the body produces inflammatory cell mediators such as histamines, prostaglandins, leukotrienes, cytokines, and others.
 They damage tissue causing a lack of intestinal permeability (Leaky Gut) and sometimes “global symptoms.”
 Global symptoms commonly associated with IBS include migraines or headaches and tiredness.
-If you can identify these triggers and remove them then you can give the immune system time to heal the gut.
-Similar to if you have a muscular injury, stop using it or aggravating it, so it’s more likely to recover right?
+If you can identify these triggers and remove them, then you can give the immune system time to stop being so overreactive and the chance to heal the gut.
+Similar to if you have a muscular injury, stop using it or aggravating it, so it’s more likely to recover, right?
 Same deal.
-Once it heals, you can often go back to eating many of the foods that were once a trigger (but not all of them.)
+Once it heals, you can often go back to eating many of the foods that were once a trigger (but sometimes, not all of them, particularly if you have an issue with gluten or dairy.)

 What Does The Research Say?

-We have a ton of research to now support the once discarded theory of Leaky Gut (this is a great article).
+We have a ton of research to now support the once-discarded theory of the Leaky Gut (this is a great article).
 We have even identified new markers that help us determine the degree of intestinal permeability.
 Beyond that, it gets a little murkier as far as sound evidence goes.
-A small study found that those patients with IBS-D have higher c-reactive protein (CRP), a marker for inflammation than those IBS-C. Another study found higher neutrophil counts in patients with IBS compared to healthy controls.
-Beyond that, we don’t have much research to go on, which is disappointing at the very least.
-However, these markers of inflammation are consistent with what we see in MRT/LEAP testing, which is cell mediators are part of the inflammation response.
-Stop them from being produced and you can stop the symtpoms.
+A small study found that those patients with IBS-D have higher c-reactive protein (CRP), a marker for inflammation, than those with IBS-C. Another study found higher neutrophil counts in patients with IBS compared to healthy controls.

 IBS & Food Sensitivity Testing?

-I find that food sensitivity testing, particularly MRT is very helpful for identifying food and chemical triggers.
+I find that food sensitivity testing is very helpful for identifying food and chemical triggers.
 Typically I recommend a patient with IBS get a food sensitivity test under the following conditions:

 - They are IBS-D or cyclical.
 The research doesn’t support IBS-C as it hasn’t been shown to have an inflammatory component.
-These clients I’ll work with to see if there is something else going on?
-SIBO or thyroid concerns at the top of my list.
+These clients I’ll work with to see if there is something else going on.
+SIBO or thyroid concerns are at the top of my list.
+I’d be more likely to recommend a GI MAP instead if interventions such as increasing water, magnesium, increase fiber, etc., didn’t work.

 - They have a relatively clean diet.
 If you are eating fast food for every meal, we need to work on that first.
 Your symptoms may resolve by cleaning up your diet.